Is jewelry a good investment?

 The bottom line

-Jewelry can be a good investment and a fun part of a diversified portfolio.
-Just keep in mind that unless you have a lot of high-quality pieces, or one or two very valuable items, it's not likely to bring in mind-blowing returns.
+Jewelry has the potential to be a good investment and can also be a fun part of a diversified portfolio.
+Just keep in mind that unless you have a lot of high-quality pieces, or one or two very valuable items, it’s not likely to bring in mind-blowing returns.

-That doesn't mean it's not worth collecting, though.
-One thing about jewelry is that if it doesn't hold much resale value, you can always choose to wear it instead.
-That's one thing you'll never be able to do with stocks and bonds.
+That doesn’t mean it’s not worth collecting, though.
+One thing about jewelry is that if it doesn’t hold much resale value, you can always choose to wear it instead.
+Ultimately, consider your jewelry purchases to be a lifestyle choice, one that enriches your financial happiness in the here and now.

 1 MarketWatch, 3 golden rules for buying jewelry you can wear — and resell at a profit, December 2019.